jeremiah-c-leary/vhdl-style-guide/README.md

 ## Phases

-The rules will be grouped together and ran in phases.
+The rules are grouped together and ran in phases.
-If a phase failes, then successive phases will not execute.
+If issues are found during a phase, then successive phases will not execute.

 ### Phase 1 - Structural